welcloud-io/wio-tutorial-serverless-app-with-sam/readme.md

 * Click on the 'GET' route
 * You should see the relationship between the api endpoint and the lambda

-### *sam-app-02*
+### *sam-app-01*

 ##### Explore the new landing-page-function containing a click button
-* Open landing_page_function.py in 'sam-app-02/landing-page-function' folder
+* Open landing_page_function.py in 'sam-app-01/landing-page-function' folder
 * Verify it now returns an http response with index.hmtl content
-* Open index.html 'sam-app-02/landing-page-function' folder
+* Open index.html 'sam-app-01/landing-page-function' folder
 * Verify it contains html with a click button

 ##### Redeploy sam-app with a button you can click on
-* Replace 'sam-app-01' with 'sam-app-02' in the command field of the deployment tab
+* Replace 'sam-app-00' with 'sam-app-01' in the command field of the deployment tab
 * Click the 'Run' button at the top left of the deployment tab
 * You should see the app deploying with messages in the tab (updating the previous stack)
 * When fnished refresh the page containing the landing page (or click again on the api link in api gateway)
 * You should see a click button on the landing page

-### *sam-app-04*
+### *sam-app-02*

 ##### Explore the landing-page-function
-* Open landing_page_function.py in 'sam-app-04/landing-page-function' folder
+* Open landing_page_function.py in 'sam-app-02/landing-page-function' folder
 * Verify it still return an http response with index.hmtl content
-* Open index.html 'sam-app-04/landing-page-function' folder
+* Open index.html 'sam-app-02/landing-page-function' folder
 * Verify that each time you'll click you will post a query to a '/click' route of your api endpoint

 ##### Explore the click-function
-* Open click_function.py in 'sam-app-04/click-function' folder
+* Open click_function.py in 'sam-app-02/click-function' folder
 * Verify that each time this function is executed, it will update a dynamodb table item

 ##### Explore the sam template and deploy
-* Open 'template.sam.yaml' in 'sam-app-04' folder
+* Open 'template.sam.yaml' in 'sam-app-02' folder
 * Verify the new Click function is decribed with the appropriate route '/click'
 * Verify that the templates will create a dynamodb table
-* Replace 'sam-app-02' with 'sam-app-04' in the command field of the deployment tab
+* Replace 'sam-app-01' with 'sam-app-02' in the command field of the deployment tab

 ##### Test that the number of clicks is persisted into the table
 * When deployment is finished, refresh the page containing the landing page (or click again on the api link in api gateway)